Skip to content

 Read about other confusing words

-In summary, “a lot” refers to a large amount or quantity, while “allot” refers to the act of distributing or assigning something.
+In summary, “a lot” refers to a large amount or quantity, while “allot” refers to distributing or assigning something.

 Sources